24Taha42/Robotics/historical-references.md

+## There are a number of references to historically important years in the code

 1453: the year the Ottomans under Mehmed the Conquerer took control of Constantinople/Istanbul
 1204: the year the Venetian-led fourth crusade sacked Constantinople